zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Gym Manager wants to find out all the available commands
+1. Gym Manager wants to find out all the available commands.
-2. Gym Manager uses the help command
+2. Gym Manager uses the help command.
-3. BTBB displays all available commands
+3. BTBB displays all available commands.

     Use case ends.